Understanding heat transfer oil

 As part of Thermocare®, for example, Global Heat Transfer’s engineers offer both on-site and remote technical support that will help to extend fluid lifespan, reduce environmental impact and maintain regulatory compliance.

-Global Heat Transfer also offers Thermocare® 24/7 Live Condition Monitoring.
+Thermocare also offers live condition monitoring.
 This cloud-based remote monitoring system continuously monitors fluid condition, sharing real-time data with the cloud that engineers can access from any location.
-The platform can determine the presence of degradation factors and warn maintenance personnel with an alert to smart devices if it detects an anomaly.
+The platform can determine the presence of degradation factors and warn maintenance personnel with an alert to smart devices.

 Steam heat transfer systems operate at high pressures, around 85 bars or 8,500 kPa.
 Without proper venting, critical pressure can cause pipes and valves to burst.
-Regular maintenance is also needed to prevent corrosion, which leads to downtime and production loss.
+Regular maintenance is essential to prevent corrosion.

 If you have any other questions about heat transfer systems or heat transfer oils, contact Global Heat Transfer or fill out the contact form below.